qmk/qmk_firmware/keyboard/kc60/keymaps/ws2812/README.md

-KC60 (version 2.0) keyboard firmware
+KC60 with WS2812 RGB Underglow
 ======================

 ![Image of KC60 with RGB Underglow](ws2812_example.jpg)